No products in the cart.

 - R6.0 Earthwool Thermal Ceiling Batts – 275mm thick

 If you’re used to working with glasswool roof insulation but are installing Earthwool for the first time, you may be excused for thinking that the bag is water-logged.
 The compact bags can weigh up to 18kg, but this has nothing to do with moisture, but rather with the compression technology used to pack the insulation in the poly bags.
-One bag of Earthwool roof insulation contains up to twice the square metres of insulation compared to many other common brands, which for the installers means fewer bags to lug into the roof-space!
+One bag of Knauff Earthwool roof insulation contains up to twice the square metres of insulation compared to many other common brands, which for the installers means fewer bags to lug into the roof-space.
+Earthwool batts are definately the way to do!

 R2.5, R3.0, R3.5, R4.0, R5.0, R6.0